Madweyaashkaa: Waves Can Be Heard

 Madweyaashkaa celebrates the resilience of Indigenous women on a spectacular scale.
-An animated video collage projected onto the 400 x 50 foot wall of the Upper St. Anthony Falls Lock and Dam is synced with a soundscape of music composed by Lyz Jaakola (Fond du Lac Band of Ojibwe) and a recorded narrative by Dakota/Ojibway First Nation elder Millie Richard.
+An animation projected onto the 400 x 49 foot wall of the Upper St. Anthony Falls Lock and Dam is synced with a soundscape of music composed by Lyz Jaakola (Fond du Lac Band of Ojibwe direct descendant) and a recorded narrative by Dakota/Ojibway First Nation elder Millie Richard.
 Viewers will also find three silent video projections with flickers of imagery from the main video distributed around the lock.

 With images of the Grandmother moon (Nokomis), fire, earth, water, and the jingle dress dance entwined in swirling colors.
 The piece will explore themes of homecoming and finding connection within ourselves to culture, to ancestors, and to nature, no matter how far away we may sometimes feel.
 From an Anishinaabe perspective, it is as a reminder that Nokomis is always around, an elder always ready for us to reach out and willing to hear what’s in our hearts.